 Essentially, if users won’t trust your content, or they don’t see why they should trust you as an expert on the topic you have covered, then Google isn’t going to rank your site very highly.

-This blog post will explain everything you need to know about E-A-T-friendly content and how to create it for your website.
+This blog post will explain everything you need to know about E-A-T and how to create E-A-T SEO content for your website.

 Google defines E-A-T as “expertise, authority, and trustworthiness".

 Expertise means that the author of a given piece of content is an expert in the field your content covers.
 Authority means that your content has a strong influence over its audience.
 Finally, trustworthiness means that Google can trust you as an expert on the topic you are covering.

 Google has made it clear: Content is king.
 The search engine recently announced that it would favor websites with high-quality content.
 If your website has thin or shallow content, you might see a drop in its search ranking.
 E-A-T is a significant ranking factor, and you should thus focus on optimizing your web pages for it.